 Please note: the Office for International Students and Scholars can only provide letters for current students who are sponsored by Washington University in St. Louis.
 If you are sponsored by another institution, you will need to obtain the letter from your sponsoring institution.
 Letters cannot be requested until 10 days after you arrive at WashU and check-in.

 A certification letter is an official letter verifying that a student attends WashU as a full-time student and is in good academic standing.
-This is not the same as a driver’s license letter.

 Driver’s License Letter